-During our recent webinar about digitalisation, Anders Johansen, European Channel Manager at Electrolux, made quite a compelling case for how digital tools enable them to track and measure ROI and KPIs:
+During our recent webinar about digitalization, Anders Johansen, European Channel Manager at Electrolux, made quite a compelling case for how digital tools enable them to track and measure ROI and KPIs:

-The ongoing digitalisation process will force building product manufacturers to think of better ways to market and sell their products.
+The ongoing digitalization process will force building product manufacturers to think of better ways to market and sell their products.
 Are you on the right track?

 3. BIM is critical for sustainability in construction